A guide to the immigration implications of COVID-19 for UK employers

 Pre-registration nurses have also had the deadline to sit the Occupational Structured Clinical Examination pushed back to 31 December 2020, and they have been given until 31 May 2021 to pass this if they are not successful on their first attempt.

-The Home Office initially announced in their COVID-19 guidance a concession to allow Chinese nationals currently on a Tier 2 (Intra-company Transfer) visa to switch in-country to a Tier 2 (General) visa.
+The Home Office initially announced a concession to allow Chinese nationals currently on a Tier 2 (Intra-company Transfer) visa to switch in-country to a Tier 2 (General) visa.
 Normally such a switch would require a fresh visa application to be made from abroad.

 This concession was significantly widened in the guidance from 24 March 2020 to cover switching into all long-term visa categories until 31 May 2020, and then extended on 22 May 2020.

-The current position is that provided the application is submitted by 31 July 2020, anyone with a visa expiring between 24 January 2020 and 31 July 2020 who would normally have to depart the UK to submit a long-term visa application from abroad is permitted to submit their application in the UK instead.
+The current position is that provided the application is submitted by 31 August 2020, anyone with a visa expiring between 24 January 2020 and 31 August 2020 (including those who are covered by the grace period) who would normally have to depart the UK to submit a long-term visa application from abroad is permitted to submit their application in the UK instead.
 The usual UK immigration fees for in-country applications will be charged.

 Although the guidance on GOV.UK does not elaborate what a ‘long-term’ visa is, standard correspondence from the Coronavirus Immigration Helpline confirms that this excludes the Tier 5 Youth Mobility Scheme, Tier 5 seasonal worker and overseas domestic worker categories, as well as Tier 4 applications from individuals in receipt of a Chevening, Commonwealth or Marshall scholarship.

-On 26 June 2020 the Home Office confirmed on GOV.UK that individuals whose leave expires after 31 July 2020 may make an application from within the UK if:
+On 26 June 2020 the Home Office confirmed on GOV.UK (see National Archives) that individuals whose leave was due to expire after 31 July 2020 could make an application from within the UK if:

-- They urgently need to make the new application, eg to start a new job or course of study, including where this involves switching immigration route, and
+- They urgently needed to make the new application, eg to start a new job or course of study, including where this involves switching immigration route; and

-- They cannot leave the UK to make an application from overseas
+- They could not leave the UK to make an application from overseas.

 As announced in an update to the guidance on 14 April 2020, Tier 2 or 5 applicants whose in-country application is pending may start work in their new role before the application has been decided, if the following requirements are met: